EMC China Lab

 3. Different Technical Documentation Required:

-- KC Certification requires technical documentation such as safety certification application, product manuals, parts lists, insulation material catalogs, product circuit diagrams, agency authorization letters (if applying through an agent), marking labels, factory inspection forms, detailed specifications, and preparation samples (quantity depends on product type).
+- KC Certification requires technical documentation such as safety certification application, product manuals, parts lists, insULation material catalogs, product circuit diagrams, agency authorization letters (if applying through an agent), marking labels, factory inspection forms, detailed specifications, and preparation samples (quantity depends on product type).

 - KCC Certification requires technical documentation such as test samples, test standards (KS standards, IEC standards, customer-provided standards, etc.), selection of test purposes, manuals (technical information, setup methods, usage methods, etc.), business licenses, and emc testing fees.